-For \fig{throughput-nat}, we evaluate the throughput of \texttt{MazuNAT} while varying the number of threads.
-FTC's throughput is 1.37-1.94$\times$ that of \texttt{FTMB}'s for 1-4 threads.
-Once a traffic flow is recorded in the NAT flow table, processing the next packets of this flow only requires reading the shared record (until the connection terminates or times out).
-The higher throughput compared for \texttt{MazuNAT} is because FTC does not replicate these reads, while \texttt{FTMB} logs them to provide fault tolerance \cite{rollback}.
-We observe that FTC incurs 1-10\% throughput overhead compared to \texttt{NF}.
+\fig{throughput-nat} shows our evaluation for \texttt{MazuNAT}'s throughput while varying the number of threads.
+FTC's throughput is 1.37--1.94$\times$ that of \texttt{FTMB}'s for 1 to 4 threads.
+Once a traffic flow is recorded in the NAT flow table, processing next packets of this flow only requires reading the shared record (until the connection terminates or times out).
+The higher throughput compared for \texttt{MazuNAT} is because FTC does not replicate the reads, while \texttt{FTMB} logs them to provide fault tolerance~\cite{rollback}.
+We observe that FTC incurs 1--10\% throughput overhead compared to \texttt{NF}.
 Part of this overhead is because FTC has to pay the cost of adding space to packets for possible state writes, even when state writes are not performed.
-The pattern of state reads and writes impacts FTC's throughput.
-Under moderate write workloads, FTC incurs 1-10\% throughput overhead, while under write-heavy workloads, FTC's overhead remains less than 26\%.